Phoenix19J/Demo-Rep/Docs.md

-git commit -m "The message for your commit" git commit -am "..."                                # commits [-a] all staged changes and give a message git commit --amend git commit --amend --no-edit                        # commits changes and ammends the recent commit without changing message git commit --amend -m "Rename Previous Commit"
+git commit -m "The message for your commit" git commit -am "..."                                # add files and commits [-a] all staged changes in one command git commit --amend git commit --amend --no-edit                        # commits changes and ammends the recent commit without changing message git commit --amend -m "Rename Previous Commit"